RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
-        No. Eventhough we sell our gym branded attire, you are welcome to purchase your own elsewhere.
+        No. Even though we sell our gym branded attire, you are welcome to purchase your own elsewhere.
       </div>
     </div>
   </div>